-- 14.1 Open tendering is mandatory for procurement where the contract value exceeds NOK 1,300,000 (Norwegian kroner one million three hundred thousand). - 14.2 Open tendering are procedures under which all firms/individuals are given sufficient notification of contract requirements, and all eligible tenderers are given an equal opportunity to submit a tender.
+- 14.2 Open tendering are procedures under which all firms/individuals are given sufficient notification of contract requirements, and all eligible tenderers are given an equal opportunity to submit a tender.
 The time-limits set must be sufficient to allow interested parties a reasonable and appropriate period to prepare and submit their tenders. - 14.3 Open tender requires that the tendering opportunities are published to notify eligible tenderers about the contract opportunity. - 14.4 Under open tendering the grant recipients are required to publish the invitation to tender in an appropriate national or international media outlet. - 14.5 The grant recipient must give sufficient public notification of tendering opportunities to allow potential tenderers to determine their interest and to prepare their tenders.
 Open tendering may be conducted with or without prequalification proceedings. - 14.6 Grant recipients are encouraged to apply open tendering in all procurement to increase transparency and promote competition.